Ragamuffin vs Maine Coon: Key Differences In Size, Personality & Care

 Maine Coon cats are named “gentle giants,” since they are playful, curious, intelligent, and affectionate without being overly needy.
 They enjoy human companionship but are also fine doing their own thing.

-If we compare the two, we can see that Ragamuffins are lap-lovers who adjust to different environments.
-By comparison Maine Coons are playful adventurers, loving toys, water, and interactive play.
+If we compare the two, we can see that Ragamuffins are lap lovers who adapt to different environments.
+By comparison, Maine Coons are playful adventurers, loving toys, water, and interactive play.

 3. Grooming And Care Needs